Common Cash Flow Problems for Small Business Owners

 - 12. Poor Gross Margins

 Is your company running out of cash?
 Most businesses experience cash flow issues as their revenue fluctuates based on the time of year.
 Fortunately, the correct planning and financing strategy can identify cash flow problems.
-Thus, Bankers Factoring, the leader in accounts receivable factoring and PO Funding helps businesses lacking working capital through our quick and easy application process.
+Bankers Factoring, a leader in accounts receivable factoring and PO Funding, helps businesses needing working capital through our quick and easy application process.

-Please read our article on the six causes of business cash flow problems.
+Please read our article on the six causes of business cash flow problems that create common cash flow challenges.
+Poor cash flow management can ruin your company’s financial health.

 If your business is experiencing cash flow issues, your average accounts payable cycle is less than your average accounts receivable cycle.
 Fortunately, we have identified the twelve most common causes of cash flow problems and solutions for each.
 So here are actions a business might take when experiencing cash flow problems.

-You can also read our shorter article on six tips to improve business cash flow and improve your cash flow management.
+You can also read our shorter article on six tips to improve business cash flow and improve your cash flow problems with better cash flow management and decision-making.
+Turn negative cash flow into positive cash flow with this cash flow tips to improve cash flow.

 1. Limited Cash Savings or Reserve Funds

-Most businesses survive month to month without sufficient savings for emergencies.
-In some cases, the company may not have any reserve funds โ this is a severe problem.
+Most small businesses survive month to month without sufficient savings for emergencies.
+Sometimes, the company may not have any reserve funds – this is a severe problem.

 Solution

-You must first create a cash flow forecast to budget and build cash reserves for your business.
+First, you must create a cash flow forecast to budget and build cash reserves for your small business.
 The cash flow analysis considers all operating expenses and other obligations.
-The typical cash burn monthly is the foundation for determining your cash reserve goal.
+The typical monthly cash burn is the foundation for determining your cash reserve goal.

 2. Late Paying Customers